agileware/civicrm-end-user-guide/docs/the-user-interface/search-kit.md

 - Participants
 - Grants

-However, you will normally with to include more than one entity and this is where the 'with' field comes in.
+However, you will normally use the 'with' to include more than one entity and this is where the 'with' field comes in.
 Let's say you want to find all donors who made a donation of at least $100 but have never made a campaign contribution.